L'Anse aux Meadows, Newfoundland - Viking Site

 This is how the Vikings lived in L'Anse aux Meadows

-They probably followed the Labrador coast south until they came across the bay in northern Newfoundland.
+They probably followed the Labrador coast south until they encountered the bay in northern Newfoundland.
 There they built a typical Viking settlement.
-The Ingstads found smelting furnaces in which the Vikings melted iron and made nails.
-This was proof that this settlement was built by the Northmen.
-The island's natives had no knowledge of iron working.
+The Ingstads found smelting furnaces where the Vikings melted iron and made nails.
+This was proof that this settlement had been built by the Norsemen.
+The island's natives had no knowledge of ironworking.

-Inside a Viking house at L'Anse aux Meadows Viking Site
+In a residential building in L'Anse aux Meadows Viking Site

 In a Viking house in L'Anse aux Meadows